 On April 23, 2013, the Company adopted the 2013 Employees Restricted Share Unit Plan (the "2013 RSU Plan") pursuant to which the Compensation and Organization Committee of the Company's Board of Directors may select any employee, or any Director holding a salaried office or employment with the Company, or a Subsidiary to receive an award under the plan.
 On May 11, 2015, the 2013 RSU Plan was amended and restated in order to increase the number of shares that can be issued under the RSU Plan by 2.5 million shares.
 Further, on October 25, 2024, the 2013 RSU Plan was amended and restated effective as of November 6, 2024 in order to increase the number of shares that can be issued under the RSU Plan by a further 2.5 million shares.
-Accordingly, an aggregate of 6.6 million ordinary shares have been reserved for issuance under the 2013 RSU Plan.
-The shares are awarded at par value and vest over a service period.
-Awards under the 2013 RSU Plan may be settled in cash or shares at the option of the Company.
+Accordingly, an aggregate of 6.6 million ordinary shares have been reserved for issuance under the 2013 RSU Plan may be settled in cash or shares at the option of the Company.
 No awards may be granted under the 2013 RSU Plan after November 6, 2034.

-On April 30 2019, the Company approved the 2019 Consultants and Directors Restricted Share Unit Plan (the "2019 Consultants RSU Plan"), which was effective as of May 16, 2019, pursuant to which the Compensation and Organization Committee of the Company's Board of Directors may select any consultant, adviser or nonexecutive Director retained by the Company, or a Subsidiary to receive an award under the plan.
+On April 30 2019, the Company approved the 2019 Consultants and Directors Restricted Share Unit Plan (the "2019 Consultants RSU Plan"), which was effective as of May 16, 2019, pursuant to which the Compensation and Organization Committee of the Company's Board of Directors may select any consultant, adviser or non-executive Director retained by the Company, or a Subsidiary to receive an award under the plan.
 250,000 ordinary shares have been reserved for issuance under the 2019 Consultants RSU Plan.
 The awards are at par value and vest over a service period.
 Awards granted to non-executive directors vest over twelve months.
 No awards may be granted under the 2019 Consultants RSU Plan after May 16, 2029.